 - Pierce is chosen for the alien's experiment to see how much a human body can take.
 When she's found at the end of issue #3, most of the bones in her body are broken but she's still alive.

 - Another guy gets a welding torch snatched away from him and shoved down his throat when the crew try to ambush Karien.

 - Ironic Echo: During her final fight with Karien, Sanchita lands a hit on him that mimics how he killed his first human victim: throwing him through a hatch into the aliens' "storage room," then landing on him with both feet.

-- Mistaken for Gay: In an In-Universe case of Les Yay, most of the crew thinks Nomi is involved with Malik.
+- Mistaken for Gay: Most of the crew thinks Nomi is involved with Malik.
 Malik is a lesbian and interested in Nomi, who had no idea.
 By the end, it's unclear whether Malik's feelings are reciprocated.

 - Shout-Out: Since this is a fairly straightforward homage to space-horror movies of the 90s and 2000s, there are a few nods throughout.
 It's mentioned that some people think hyperspace might just be Hell, and Nomi's last name is Gallo.

 - Tele-Frag: Several of the Caliban's support staff die instantly upon encountering the alien vessel, as both ships are occupying the same area when they drop out of hyperspace.
 One is cut in half and expires shortly thereafter; at least two more are only identifiable by the pieces of them that didn't end up merged with an alien bulkhead.

 - Thanatos Gambit: Malik injects herself with more of the alien serum than the human body can handle, then lures the body-snatching alien to take her over after she's ejected Nomi in an escape pod - essentially leaving the alien nothing more than Malik's dying body to inhabit, since it's already killed everyone else.